Hello

 Which instruments can be found here ?

-(mainly) of that type of plucked instrument, so it includes lutes, guitars,
+consists (mainly) of that type of plucked instrument, so it includes

-banjos, mandolins, steelguitars, etc. And therefore this website contains
+lutes, guitars, banjos, mandolins, steelguitars, etc. And therefore

 to be included in the list.
 Many of my choices are quite arbitrary -

-as you will find especially in the guitar pages.
+as you will find especially on the guitar pages.
 If you have any suggestion

 for including (or excluding) any particular instrument, please let me